We might be gaining daylight, but patients are still losing sleep

 There are no available data on QUVIVIQ use in pregnant women to evaluate for drug-associated risks of major birth defects, miscarriage, or other adverse maternal or fetal outcomes.
 There will be a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to QUVIVIQ during pregnancy.
 Pregnant women exposed to QUVIVIQ and healthcare providers are encouraged to call Idorsia Pharmaceuticals at 1-833-400-9611.

-There are no data on the presence of daridorexant in human milk, the effects on the breastfed infant, or the effects on milk production.
-Monitor infants exposed to QUVIVIQ through breastmilk for excessive sedation.
+Daridorexant is present in human breast milk in low amounts.
+There are no data on the effects of daridorexant on the breastfed infant or its effects on milk production.
+Infants exposed to QUVIVIQ through breastmilk should be monitored for excessive sedation.

 Geriatric Use